sashapatil/DASL/README.md

 ![ASL Translator](mediapipe/docs/images/ASL_Translator_small.png?raw=true "ASL Translator on App")
 =======================================================================

-This project is part of a senior design project at Purdue University.
-My team and I are attempting to create an ASL translator using the Mediapipe Framework.
-We have so far been able to translator ASL letters.
-We are going to attempt to interpret words as well in ASL.
+## DASL stands for 'Digital American Sign Language'

+This is an engineering community service project at Purdue University.
+Our team is creating a real-time ASL translator using Google's Mediapipe framework.
+Partnered with the [Indiana School for the Deaf](https://www.deafhoosiers.com/), we aim to deliver this translator as an iOS application to help younger students with hearing disabilities learn English.

 ![Real-time Hand Tracking](mediapipe/docs/images/mobile/hand_tracking_android_gpu.gif)

 > "<em>MediaPipe has made it extremely easy to track the hands of the user.
-We take the data and interpret it into the ASL letter it is likely to be</em>"
+We take the data and interpret it into the ASL letter or word it is most probable to be</em>"

 ## ML Solutions in MediaPipe